IU-PR/Capstone_project/content/docs/Groups/AIcareerGuide.md

 	We have created [a simple UI sketch](https://www.figma.com/file/fECQWJjZB6fJCJnE5aKjCo/ai-roadmap.com-(Copy)?type=design&node-id=1403-2224) in Figma on how it will look like

 4. Integration and APIs:
-   	* We are going to intergrate with OpenAI API for determination of job-related information.
+   	* We are going to integrate with OpenAI API for determination of job-related information.

 6. Scalability and Performance:
 	* In order to make future changes more simple, we decided to use Airflow, since there it is simple to add new tasks in a graph of processes.